 Priority habitats form part of the UK’s commitment to the International Convention on Biodiversity.
 Each country who signed up to to the Convention is required to define a range of habitats (and individual species) where action is a priority to protect and restore biodiversity, and then to take the necessary action.
 The UK’s list of priority habitats includes both river and lake habitats.

-We know that the best way to conserve all the species associated with rivers and lakes is to protect their habitat.
-The habitat should function as naturally as possible to conserve the full characteristic species complement of different rivers and lakes, and support and connect with adjacent wetland and terrestrial habitats.
+We know that the best way to conserve all the species associated with rivers, streams and lakes is to protect their habitat.
+The habitat should function as naturally as possible to conserve the full characteristic species complement, and support and connect with adjacent wetland and terrestrial habitats.
 Natural function generates a dynamic mosaic of high quality freshwater, wetland and terrestrial habitats within which each species has its niche, including rare and threatened species.
-Consequently, work on priority rivers and lakes is designed to protect and restore natural function.
+Consequently, work on priority rivers, streams and lakes is designed to protect and restore natural function.

 Getting involved in understanding what we have